Political Correctness Unpopular With All Ages & Races, Study Finds

 “Political polls and years of knife-edge elections have convinced many that our country has become a 50:50 society, divided into two opposing political tribes and trapped in a spiral of conflict and division,” the report said.
 “Our research uncovered a different story.”

-The report found seven different political classifications in American society: Progressive Activists, Traditional Liberals, Passive Liberals, Politically Disengaged, Moderates, Traditional Conservatives, and Devoted Conservatives.
+The report described seven different political classifications in American society: Progressive Activists, Traditional Liberals, Passive Liberals, Politically Disengaged, Moderates, Traditional Conservatives, and Devoted Conservatives.

-For those at the most uncompromisable ends of the spectrum, the study found that just 6 percent could be classified as devoted conservatives, while only 8 percent could be progressive activists.
-The poll was conducted nationally with 8,000 respondents over the course of 30 hour-long interviews and six focus groups held between December 2017 and September 2018.
+For those at the most uncompromising ends of the spectrum, the study found that just 6 percent could be classified as devoted conservatives, while only 8 percent could be progressive activists.
+The poll was conducted nationally, querying 8,000 respondents over the course of 30 hour-long interviews and six focus groups held between December of 2017 and September of 2018.

 Most who participated found themselves in the “exhausted majority” and hold similar views on immigration, sexual harassment, white privilege, Islamophobia, police brutality, and feminism.